vacp2p/rfc-index/vac/32/rln-v1.md

 ```

-For registration, the user needs to submit their `identity_commitment`
+For registration, the user SHOULD submit their `identity_commitment`
 (along with any additional registration requirements) to the registry.
-Upon registration, they should receive `leaf_index` value which represents their position in the Merkle tree.
+Upon registration, they SHOULD receive `leaf_index` value which represents their position in the Merkle tree.
 Receiving a `leaf_index` is not a hard requirement and is application specific.
 The other way around is the users calculating the `leaf_index` themselves upon successful registration.